We work on application-oriented materials, electrochemistry, and microfluidics research fields, based in Room MB208, Chemical Engineering Department.

 To create innovative, sustainable, and impactful technologies that empower both healthcare and clean energy futures.

-Heritage & Focus Areas Department of Chemical Engineering was founded in 1951, with the institute.
-That year, one of the earliest post-graduate programs (in Combustion Engineering and Fuel Economy) began under Professor Weissweller Indian Institute of Technology Kharagpur .
-Today, the department is actively engaged in research across diverse domains: pollution control, transport processes, coal & petroleum technology, and membrane-based systems Indian Institute of Technology Kharagpur Fugacity IIT KGP .
-Funded by major industries and agencies like L&T, SAIL, ONGC, Tata Steel, BHEL, and more, the department works on projects spanning process control, environmental technologies, effluent treatment, and energy systems
+Heritage & Focus Areas — Department of Chemical Engineering was founded in 1951, with the Institute.
+That year, one of the earliest post-graduate programs (in Combustion Engineering and Fuel Economy) began under Professor Weissweller — Indian Institute of Technology Kharagpur.
+Today, the department is actively engaged in research across diverse domains: pollution control, transport processes, coal & petroleum technology, and membrane-based systems Indian Institute of Technology Kharagpur Fugacity IIT KGP.

-Student Body & Activities The Chemical Engineering Association (ChEA-IITKGP) acts as the student body, encouraging engagement in industrial visits, seminars, and discussions on pollution control, transport processes and more.
+Student Body & Activities — The Chemical Engineering Association (CHEA-IITKGP) acts as the student body, encouraging engagement in industrial visits, seminars, and discussions on pollution control, transport processes and more.